 Colleen Thomas-Young, Professor of Professional Practice, Dance is a New York-based choreographer and performing artist.
 She is the director of Colleen Thomas Dance, co-director of Bill Young/ Colleen Thomas Co., and co-curator for LIT (loft into theater).
 Her work has been seen throughout the United States as well as in Europe, Asia, and South America.
 Her recent research includes: a new work with artists from Poland, Ukraine, Belarus, and USA (premiered at La MaMa Theater in May 2019), a recent published scientific study looking at brain activity in contact improvisers with Dr. Andrew Goldman (Goldman, A., Thomas, C., & Sajda, P. (2019).
 Contact improvisation dance practice predicts greater mu rhythm desynchronization during action observation.
 Psychology of Aesthetics, Creativity, and the Arts.
-Advance online publication. http://dx.doi.org/10.1037/aca0000255.), and a new dance premiere slated for March 2020 at New York Live Arts looking at women artists during fascist times.
+Advance online publication. http://dx.doi.org/10.1037/aca0000255.), and a new dance premiere slated for March 2020 and postponed till September 2021 at New York Live Arts looking at women artists during fascist times.

 Thomas-Young’s classes at Barnard include advanced modern-dance technique, contact improvisation, and advanced composition/collaboration and the creative process.
 She is also the director of the Barnard Dance in Paris program.

 - B.A., SUNY Empire State College and SUNY Purchase

 - M.F.A., University of Wisconsin, Milwaukee

 The dance professor puts a global twist on her Modern Technique course to promote mind-body healing among students.

 Professor Colleen Thomas-Young reflects on “the body in protest” and how dance helped her through the first 100 days of the pandemic.